City-of-Cleveland/cledatatoolkit/README.md

 ***Returns:***
 GeoDataFrame: An apportioned GeoDataFrame, containing all fields from `right`, and aggregated fields from `left`.

+#### `cledatatoolkit.spatial.optimal_single_location()`

+Given a point GeoDataFrame that represents a limited resource of interest, and a polygon GeoDataFrame of target areas with numeric attributes (like by population), this function returns the one target area that will increase access to that POI the most if you added a POI there.

+It does this based on spatial proximity you provide in `search_distance` the and weight column (summed).

+For example, if you wanted to know which single location in the City would most increase the number of people within 1/2 a mile to ice cream shops, you would pass ice cream point locations to `poi_gdf`,  population data (Census areas) as `targeted_areas`, pass total population column to `weight_col`, and enter search distance (assuming feet, 2640).
+See below for description of results.

+***Parameters:***
+* `poi_gdf` (*gpd.GeoDataFrame*): The points of interest that you're seeking to maximize access to
+* `targeted_areas` (*gpd.GeoDataFrame*): The reference geographies, ideally census blocks, block groups, or points
+* `targeted_col` (*str*): The column of interest, typically number of people or things you seek to maximize
+* `search_distance` (*int*): Threshold for measuring "access" in feet as the crow flies to center of the area
+* `method`: (*str*):
+    * "brute" will check every candidate area by generating a buffer from its center, checking for overlap, and summing targeted metric column
+    * "clustered" will use libpysal to generate a list of edge neighbors, and sum total impact based on those neighboring clusters.
+This method guarantees that all target areas that gain access are contiguous.

+***Returns:***
+*dict*: Returns three key dictionary with the following keys.
+* "optimal_idx": *list*, single index value from targeted_areas that is the optimal location for maximum gain
+* "added": *list*, all index values added, optimal + its neighbors according to the method
+* "total_gain": *int*, the total sum of your

+You can pass the lists to `.loc()` method of the original dataframe as needed.
+Use "optimal_idx" index values to map the specific optimum location.
+Use "added" indexes to show all newly served tracts, including the optimum.

+#### `cledatatoolkit.spatial.arcgisquery_to_geodataframe()`
+***Parameters:***
+* `query_result` (*arcgis.features.FeatureSet*): FeatureSet from a .query() call.
+Typically the all the data froma service.
+* `crs` (*str*): Optional, EPSG id for the coordinate system of the data source.
+Needed only if the service isn't noting in query result.

+***Returns:***
+geopandas.GeoDataFrame: GeoDataFrame of the query with validated geometries, ready to use.

 ## Additional Resources
 ### Guide